-A small implant can recruit and reprogram a patient's own immune cells "on site" to kill cancer cells
+A biomaterial that recruits and reprograms a patient's own immune cells on-site to kill cancer cells

 The Wyss Institute’s implantable, biodegradable cancer vaccine leverages immunotherapeutic methods and could one day help overcome melanoma, other cancers, infectious diseases, auto-immune diseases, as well as vaccinate against specific peptides, proteins, or antigens.
 The implant is a biodegradable polymer scaffold containing growth factors and components of each patient’s tumors.